ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_viewinginstance.md

   years:  2016, 2018

-lastupdated: "2018-06-04"
+lastupdated: "2018-07-20"

 ---

 # Viewing VMware Federal instances

-Use this procedure to view the VMware Federal instances that you ordered and detailed information about them.
+View the summary and detailed information of the VMware Federal instances that are provisioned for different user accounts.

 ## Viewing VMware Federal instances summary

+To view a summary of all the VMware Federal instances instances that are provisioned for a user account, complete the following steps:
-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** from the left navigation pane.
+1. In the {{site.data.keyword.vmwaresolutions_full}} console, click **Deployed Instances** from the left navigation pane.
+2. At the upper-right corner of the console, click your avatar, and then click the **Account** field to select the user account that you want to check instances for.
-2. In the **vCenter Server** table, view the list of your instances.
+3. In the **vCenter Server** table, view the list of instances that are provisioned in the selected user account.

 Table 1.
 VMware Federal instance items